CN-zdy/MSU_Net/README.md

 Pytorch >= 1.0 or >= 1.2

 Data\
-The data set can be linked to in the paper\
+Datasets can be linked to in the paper\
-Note:不同的数据集有不同的epoch，大约是20，30，50中的几个
+Note:different datasets have different epochs.
+It's about 20,30,50.

 perfecting.....